onnx/turnkeyml/models/readme.md

 ### Input Scripts

 Each model in the is hosted in a Python script (.py file).
 This script must meet the following requirements:
 1. Instantiate at least one model and invoke it against some inputs.
-The size and shape of the inputs will be used for benchmarking.
+The size and shape of the inputs will be detected during discovery.
-  - _Note_: `turnkey` supports multiple models per script, and will benchmark all models within the script.
 1. Provide a docstring that provides information about where the model was sourced from.

 Each script can optionally include a set of [labels](#labels) and [parameters](#parameters).
 See [Example Script](#example-script) for an example of a well-formed script that instantiates one model.